DeepGraphLearning/torchdrug/README.md

 TorchDrug is a [PyTorch]-based machine learning toolbox designed for several purposes.

 - Easy implementation of graph operations in a PyTorchic style with GPU support
-- Being friendly to practioners with minimal knowledge about drug discovery
+- Being friendly to practitioners with minimal knowledge about drug discovery
 - Rapid prototyping of machine learning research

 [PyTorch]: https://pytorch.org/